SimonP2207/RadioJetsFromYSOs/README.md

 │   ├───fits/                   # Contains all clean images in .fits format │   │   ├───C-band/             # Directory for 5.8GHz images
 │   │   │   ├───G***.****.fits  # C-band image for G***.***.fits where ***.**** is the galactic l-coordinate
-│   │   │   └───...             # A total of XX C-band .fits images are present in this directory │   │   └───Q-band/             # Directory for 44GHz images
+│   │   │   └───...             # A total of 64 C-band .fits images are present in this directory
+│   │   └───Q-band/             # Directory for 44GHz images
 │   │       ├───G***.****.fits  # Q-band image for G***.***.fits where ***.**** is the galactic l-coordinate
-│   │       └───...             # A total of XX Q-band .fits images are present in this directory │   └───results/                # Contains image analysis results and associated scripts │       ├───data.py             # Python script which imports results as pandas.DataFrame instance │       └───tables/             # Contains all image analysis results in various table formats
+│   │       └───...             # A total of 43 Q-band .fits images are present in this directory
+│   └───results/                # Contains image analysis results and associated scripts │       ├───data.py             # Python script which imports results as pandas.DataFrame instance │       └───tables/             # Contains all image analysis results in various table formats